Better Be Home Soon: Notable performances

 "Better Be Home Soon" was performed by Crowded House in their 1996 charity performance Farewell to the World.
-As a song commonly performed by the band, this was to be expected, however the end of this version featured a country or polka style double-time feeling at the end, possibly in joking retort to some criticisms of the song when initially released that it was a bit "country-ish".
+As a song commonly performed by the band, this was to be expected, however the end of this version featured a country or polka style double-time feeling at the end.
+This may have been a reference to the song being described as "country-ish".
 They also performed it as an encore at the Sydney Live Earth concert.
 At the 2005 ARIA Awards program, Neil Finn performed the song as a memorial to Paul Hester.
 It was performed as part of their setlist at the 2022 Glastonbury Festival.

 Track listings

 All songs were written by Neil Finn.
 All tracks from the album Temple of Low Men except "Don't Dream It's Over" were recorded at The Roxy, Los Angeles, on 26 February 1987.